 Getting a good night’s sleep is a crucial for looking and feeling our best.
 (I’m realizing this even more now that we have a newborn!)
 Because I’m often juggling a long list of to-do’s, as I’m sure many of you are as well, I tend to have a difficult time falling asleep.
 There have been nights where I have laid awake, tossing and turning, for several hours before finally drifting off to sleep.

 Finally, though, I have found myself with a very simple routine that has effectively allowed me several hours of deep, uninterrupted sleep.
-With these three small practices, I am consistently able to wake feeling rested from a good night sleep.
+With these three small practices, I am consistently able to wake to feel rested from a good night’s sleep.
 (Disclaimer: there’s no such thing as feeling rested when you have a newborn in the house, so these are pre-baby tips!)

 3 Steps for a Good Night’s Sleep